 Cameras have an internal light meter that reads and analyzes the scene to determine whether your photo will be properly exposed based on the settings you choose.

 You can use the meter reading to determine if you need to make any changes to the aperture, shutter speed, or ISO to get proper exposure before you click the shutter.
 As you make adjustments to your settings, you will see the line on the camera meter move closer or farther away from the center of the meter (which is zero).

-You can see the histogram on the LCD screen after you take a photo then use it to immediately adjust your exposure.
-And you can also see the histogram in Adobe Lightroom after you upload your photos to the computer for post processing.
+You can see the histogram on the LCD screen after you take a photo.
+Then use it to immediately adjust your exposure.
+You can also see the histogram in Adobe Lightroom after you upload your photos to the computer for post processing.

 Here is an example of the histogram for a brighter photo.
 You can see that the pixels are stacked farther towards the right indicating more highlights because of all the snow.

-Tip: Turn on the highlight warning on your camera so that when you check the histogram after taking a photo you can see from the blinking areas if you have clipped any highlights (this can happen when you have over exposed your image or it can happen sometimes on areas that aren’t important to your scene like maybe a sky on an overcast day even when your subject is properly exposed).
+If you have over exposed your image the highlight will flash.
+It can also happen on areas that aren’t important to your scene.
+For examplea sky on an overcast day even when your subject is properly exposed).